 The domain name of your website should incorporate needs to be short, memorable, and easy to apply to your industry.

 While you may not find the perfect combination, it is important that your domain name match closely because it will become part of your marketing efforts.

 How to Choose the Best Domain Name

-The best way to start is by brainstorming ideas and concepts of your business before you settle on a name.
+The best way to start is by brainstorming ideas and concepts of your business before you settle on a domain name.
 This means you should think about the industry, the niche, and the direction of your business first, writing down the concepts and talking to friends and family about ideas that they may have as well.
 You should not make any decisions at this point, but rather keep a list of ideas created from your brainstorming sessions.

 You might include your name, the industry that you are in, or something else that is vital to your business as part of the domain name.
 This will help make it easier to narrow down the choices as to what works best.
 Here are a few parameters that you should follow when coming up with domain name ideas;

 - Use a Keyword if Appropriate